grunk-dev/parametric/docs/examples.rst

-This example can be extended by using a thirdparty serialization framework like Boost::serialize, jsoncpp etc or by writing the functionality to deserialize a string to a dependency tree.
+This example can be extended by using a thirdparty serialization framework like Boost::serialize, jsoncpp etc or by writing the functionality to deserialize a string to a dependency tree by hand.